Best Kayak Roof Rack Reviews

 Cons: Doesn’t work on a round bar

 A little pricey for only supporting up to 99 lbs. but a very reliable rack for smaller kayaks.
-Seems to work well with any car rack but if not you can purchase a compatibility kit.
+It seems to work well with any car rack but if not you can purchase a compatibility kit.

 Pros: Sturdy, Quality materials, Paddle attachment